 - The film shows several aspects – the civil war, the lives of four of the main characters, the risk of illegal activity of British oil company and the care about the mountain gorillas living in the wild.

--the movies received acclaim by the critics and already win some awards since it was officially released in April 2014.
+- The movies received acclaim by the critics and already won some awards since it was officially released in April 2014.

 INTERESTING FACTS about Virunga National Park: